Prof Sandro Olivo, Academic PI

 Dr Charlotte Hagen, Co-I

-Dr Hagen is a Principal Research Fellow, supported on a five-year individual fellowship by the Royal Academy of Engineering.
+Dr Hagen is an Associate Professor and Royal Academy of Engineering Research Fellow.
 A mathematician by training, Hagen has worked in an engineering environment for >10 years and has amassed expertise in CT combining its mathematical, physical, and operational aspects.
 Within AXIm, she directs a sub-team focused on the development of micro-tomographic methods that leverage synergies between scanner hardware, usage (acquisition, sampling) and software (reconstruction).

-Dr. Marco Endrizzi is Associate Professor at the Department of Medical Physics and Biomedical Engineering , University College London.
+Prof Marco Endrizzi is Professor at the Department of Medical Physics and Biomedical Engineering , University College London.
 His contributions include a method for X-ray dark-field imaging under incoherent illumination, hence suitable for laboratory settings.
-Dr. Endrizzi is co-Director of the National Research Facility for lab-based X-ray Computed Tomography (NXCT), which makes the first lab-XPCI systems available to industry and the research community.
+Prof Endrizzi is co-Director of the National Research Facility for lab-based X-ray Computed Tomography (NXCT), which makes the first lab-XPCI systems available to industry and the research community.

 Dr Daniel Briglin, NXTS Researcher